Overview of laparoscopy in children and adolescents

 - Case Medical Center

-Use of laparoscopic surgery in the pediatric population is rapidly increasing.
+Use of laparoscopic surgery in the pediatric population is now common.
 In one United States pediatric tertiary care center, for example, the proportion of appendectomies performed laparoscopically was fewer than 10 percent in 1997 and greater than 95 percent in 2005 .

 Pediatric surgeons were initially slower to adopt laparoscopic techniques than surgeons for adults.
 This was due to several limiting factors, including the lack of availability of child or adolescent-size instrumentation, surgical learning curves, and limited case volumes for complex procedures.
 In recent years, however, there have been marked advances in instrumentation, techniques, and training [2-4].
 Minimally invasive approaches have become the standard of care for operations involving the thoracic and abdominal cavities for all ages, including newborn congenital anomalies.
 As with adult procedures, pediatric laparoscopy offers advantages of fewer major wound-associated complications, less incisional pain, a shorter recovery, and improved cosmesis .